 Pour the rum over the ice, and fill the glass with carbonated water.
 Stir, taste, and add more sugar if desired.
 Garnish with the remaining lime wedge.

 Who doesn’t love tucking into a lovely table piled high with tapas?
-It’s the perfect food for entertaining as you can please everyone, no matter what their tastes.
+It’s the perfect food for entertaining as you can please everyone, so crack out the nest of tables for some food to share.
 Here are some of our favourite recipes for you to try at home.

 Warm chickpea, chorizo and pepper salad